 In many schools, aides help teachers in their classrooms.
 Some classrooms have multiple aides and some have none, depending on the needs of students within the classroom.
 Aides often help a student who has special needs.
 Aides also help small groups of students complete their work.
 For example, they may help your child to learn English, like an ESL teacher.

 The principal is the head administrator at a school.
-The principal is responsible for overseeing all the teachers in the school building.
+The principal is responsible for overseeing all the teachers and other school staff in the school building.
 The principal is the leader of the teachers.
 The principal does not teach students.
 Instead, the principal helps the teachers, helps with discipline, and leads the school.
 In big schools, there are also vice principals.
 Vice principals help the principal.
 In the US, if a parent has trouble with a teacher, the parent usually talks to the principal.

 School counselors help students’ academic, personal, social, and career development needs.
 School counselors lead programs that help students succeed in school.
 Counselors can be very helpful for refugee families.
 Counselors can help your student adjust to their new school.
 Counselors might know about special programs for refugee students.
 Counselors sometimes also help with mental and physical healthcare.
 A counselor is a good person to talk to at the school if you think your student might need extra help.